shashwatba/Camel2.0/README.md

 ---

 **Ready to learn smarter, not harder?** Install Camel today and turn your web browsing into a powerful learning tool! 🐪✨

+Built for Forgehacks2025 by Shashwat Bansal, Mahi Gupta, Alexis Manyrath, and Jun Park